Vector-relation configurations and plabic graphs

 \begin{proof} First note each single edge component of $F$ is balanced as it has $1$ black and $1$ white vertex.
 Meanwhile, every other component has exactly one more white vertex than black.
 Indeed the number of edges of the component is one less than the number of vertices (since it is a tree) and twice the number of black vertices (since each black vertex has degree $2$).
 So the number of non-single edge components must equal $N-M = k$.
 Let $J$ be the set of boundary vertices of these components.

-It is convenient to consider $F$ to be a non-reduced plabic graph.
 Let $F_j$ be the component of $F$ containing boundary vertex $j$.
 Fix $j \in J$ and $w$ a white vertex of $F_j$.
-Then there is a unique matching in $F_j$ of all vertices other than $j$: simply match each back vertex with the one of its two neighbors not in the direction of $w$.
-Every matching of all of $B$ in $F$ consists of combining one matching as above for all $j \in J$ along with all of the edges of the single edge components.
-Taking the boundary vertex of each component we have a unique almost perfect matching $\pi$ of $B$ with $W \setminus J$.
-For $w \in W$ internal, let $F_j$ be the component containing it.
-We can modify $\pi$ along $F_j$ so that it includes $j$ instead of $w$.
-The result is a matching $\pi_w$ of $B$ with $W \setminus S$ where $S = (J \setminus \{j\}) \cup \{w\}$.
+Then there is a unique matching in $F_j$ of all vertices other than $w$.
+Indeed, each white vertex is paired with its neighbor on the unique path in $F_j$ from it to $w$ and each black vertex $b$ is paired with the one of its two neighbors not on the path from $b$ to $w$.
+Letting $j$ vary, we get a characterization of every matching of $B$ into $W$ (using only edges of $F$): \begin{itemize} \item for each $j \in J$, the matching restricted to $F_j$ equals the matching described above excluding $w$ for some white vertex $w$ of $F_j$, \item for each $j \notin J$, the matching must include the single edge of $F_j$. \end{itemize}